PANWANG2014/miRACLe/README.md

 ---
 ### <a name="6">4.
 References</a><br>

-miRACLe: improving the prediction of miRNA-mRNA interactions by a random contact model (in preparation)
+miRACLe: improving prediction of miRNA-mRNA interactions by a random contact model (in preparation)